 Notes.
 Among past 30 day cigarette users, the percentage who reported obtaining cigarettes in each manner during the past 30 days.
 These scores may include students 18 and older.The n-size displayed is the largest n-size across these questions.
 Because each source is asked individually, the n-size may vary across sources.
-Not reporting due to participation number is less than 10.

 Notes.
 Among past 30 day alcohol users, the percentage who reported obtaining alcohol in each manner during the past 30 days.
 The n-size displayed is the largest n-size across these questions.
 Because each source is asked individually, the n-size may vary across sources.
-Not reporting due to participation number is less than 10.

 Notes.
 Among past 30 day alcohol users, the percentage who reported obtaining alcohol in each manner during the past 30 days.
 The n-size displayed is the largest n-size across these questions.
 Because each source is asked individually, the n-size may vary across sources.
-Not reporting due to participation number is less than 10.